About

 People like me

-“I myself am using a wheelchair, which has not hindered me in no way during my life.
-It only challenged me more to do things differently.
-And that is also the essence why I choose to give a chance to people who are competent and, at the same time had one chance too few in the labour market.
-I include them in my company and we all together develop beautiful things.
-Like me, they have something to offer, they have qualities, and I need these qualities in my company.
-If we combine both aspects, we have it all!”
+“I use a wheelchair myself, and it has never held me back in any way.
+In fact, it has encouraged me to find alternative ways of doing things.
+That is also why I choose to give people who are competent, but have had one chance too few in the labour market, a chance.
+I employ them in my company, and together we develop wonderful things.
+Like me, they have qualities to offer and I need these qualities in my company.
+Combining both aspects means we have it all!”

 They find us

-“We never advertise.
-Potential candidates find us via the Internet or ‘hear about us.’
+‘We never advertise.
+Potential candidates either find us via the internet or hear about us.
 People come to us.
-And, if I need somebody, I inform my network.
-I have a huge professional network as well as a private network.
-I might contact the local social security service; I might also inform my private network.
-There is always somebody, a niece or a cousin looking for a nice job.
-Active recruitment is not needed for me, we are easily visible and well-findable.”
+If I need somebody, I inform my network.
+I have a huge professional and private network.
+I might contact the local social security service or inform my private network.
+There is always someone, like a niece or cousin, looking for a good job.
+I don’t need to actively recruit; we are easily visible and well-findable.”

 The insights of a day of working together

-“Then, when people come for an interview, I just ask them to come for a day and work with us, carry out an assignment, together with us and show us what you can do.”
+‘Then, when people come for an interview, I just ask them to spend a day working with us, carrying out an assignment alongside us, and showing us what they can do.’

 The bed as a working place

-“Adaptations specifically for them were not needed.
-People can start until 09.30 in the morning and can work until 18.00 in the evening, during a max of six hours per day.
-They both work a limited number of hours, that is the only adaptation, one could say, but I never had the wish to let them work fulltime.
-Dennis’ working place can also be seen as an adaptation, not for us, we consider it quite hot he works in this way, at home and sometimes in his bed.”
+‘Specific adaptations for them were not needed.
+People can start work at 09:30 and finish at 18:00, working a maximum of six hours per day.
+They both work a limited number of hours; that’s the only adaptation one could say, but I never wanted them to work full-time.
+Dennis’ workplace can also be seen as an adaptation; we don’t consider it an adaptation for us, but rather a way of working that suits him, as he works from home and sometimes in his bed.”

 Creating a respectful team